 A stroller organizer can be a great accessory to add to your stroller.
 It will keep the essentials within reach, and save you from digging through the basket for things you need all day.

 When my sister had her second child, she and her husband chose a side-by-side double stroller.
-Both seats reclined completely and it got heavy use from the time her four children were newborns through early elementary school.
-This stroller was more expensive, and didn't fit a car seat, but it was versatile and served them well for 10+ years.
+It got heavy use from the time her four children were newborns through early elementary school.
+This stroller was versatile and served them well for 10+ years.

 Most strollers have small plastic wheels, and they work fine most of the time.
 Some strollers have larger wheels – like bicycle tires – with better traction.
 These strollers are easier and safer to push over bumpy terrain, at faster speeds.